SafouaneM/Genshin-Web-App/README.md

 ## Ideas?:
-Ui with more animations especially the locations eventually Layout revamp for the homepage, could look more appealing
+Ui with more animations especially the locations eventually Layout revamp for the homepage, could look more appealing.

-###Known bugs
+Code overhaul as I haven't touched this for a while..

+### Known bugs and complaints by users

 When selecting a character the icon does not show up.

 In the character list some icons do not show up.

+Select box too crowded needs to be replaced with a search autofill component

+Rather have a dashboard with a sidebar instead of a navbar

 ### Technologies and tools?

 https://github.com/SafouaneM/Genshin-Web-App

-Genshin api
+Genshin.dev
 Laravel
-REST
 GIT